gmgu/study-cuda/2_grid_and_block/README.md

 ## What is grid and block
 A kernel is executed N times in parallel by N threads.
 A grid contains N threads hierarchically using blocks.
-In other words, a grid consists of NB blocks, and a block consists of MT threads, where NB * NT = N.
+In other words, a grid consists of NB blocks, and a block consists of NT threads, where NB * NT = N.
 A block is a unit that can be executed by one streaming multiprocessor (hardware).
 A block size (i.e., the number of threads in the block; NT) cannot exceed 1024.